aimas/TuniErp-8.0/doc/howtos/backend.rst

     most command-line options can also be set using :ref:`a configuration file <reference/cmdline/config>`

-An Odoo module is declared by its :ref:`manifest <reference/module/manifest>`.
+An TuniERP module is declared by its :ref:`manifest <reference/module/manifest>`.
 See the :ref:`manifest documentation <reference/module/manifest>` information
 about it.